 Here are some tidbits and facts of childhood cancer below.

 What Is Childhood Cancer?

-Childhood cancer is, simply, cancer that inhabits children.
-This cancer is represented with a gold ribbon and is celebrated in September, the National Childhood Cancer Awareness Month.
+Childhood cancer is, simply, cancer that affects children.
+This cancer is represented by a gold ribbon and September is National Childhood Cancer Awareness Month.

 Much like adult cancer, it involves rigorous treatment and extensive medical care.
 However, whereas adult cancer is treated with oncology, children receive a specific type of treatment - pediatric oncology - since most treatments geared for adults involve harmful toxins that course through the body.

 The main kinds of cancers within children are as follows:

 - A tumor in the central nervous system (brain and spinal cord)